Program Overview

 Program model

 In Canada, the calculation of PLR payments is determined by the PLR Commission, an advisory body of the Canada Council for the Arts.
-The payment process takes a full year and involves four main steps: registering titles, verifying title eligibility, sampling of public library collections, and preparing and issuing payments.
+The payment process takes a full year and involves four main steps: registering titles, verifying title eligibility, sampling public library collections and preparing and issuing payments.

 Anita Anand